noticeable-app/letter-avatars/README.md

 2. Hash the user display name or email to get a number, apply modulo 19 and append the value to the URL obtained in 1;
 3. Append the image type as extension (.png or .svg supported).

-Ideally, when a user updates his display name or email you should regenerates his default avatar URL.
+Ideally, when a user updates his display name or email you should regenerates his/her default avatar URL.

 ### Rounded corners